ltocholke/ads-workshop/labs/Lab6_PBI.md

 ## Task 3: Create Report from data that looks like the following
 #### 1. Add an image
-  1. Select the logo from the following location: C:\ADSWorkshop\screenshots
+  1. Select the logo from the "images" directory of the ZIP file from GitHub

   ![](/screenshots/Lab6/PBI27_AddReportImage.png)